 Enter in your username and password as prompted.
 You will get a similar screen in the terminal window

 Type in the number that appears in the menu to Connect PPP.
 In this case it is the number 2.

 When connecting resumes, click the Continue button.

-Save your script to the configuration scripts folder you created
+Save your script to the configuration scripts folder you created during installation.

 Give it a name like the phone number you dialed using this configuration.

 Open the the Options button and Protocol tab again:

 |PPP control panel||Remote Access control panel|

 Now check Use Connect Script, and click on import the script you saved into your configuration scripts folder.